nootr/sobchak/README.md

 On the other hand, a hypervisor containing VMs with uncommon resource ratio's has the ability to improve another hypervisor's score by exchanging VMs.

-Let's set some definitions: a VM resource ratio which steers left or right compared to the most common ratio gives its hypervisor **left-/right-handed divergence**.
+Let's set some more definitions: a VM resource ratio which steers left or right compared to the most common ratio gives its hypervisor **left-/right-handed divergence**.

 ![Left-/right-handed divergence](img/README-4.png)

 *Fig. 4: The blue dashed line represents right-handed divergence, the green dashed line represents left-handed divergence.*

-### Mixing and matching hypervisors

-In order to improve the overall resource distribution, we need to mix two or more hypervisors which contain:

-* a hypervisor with a high absolute **score** and some amount of **divergence** in a certain direction.
-* a hypervisor with an opposing **score** and some amount of **divergence** in the other direction.
-* a hypervisor with enough unallocated resources to provide room to exchange VMs; it should be able to host a copy of the VM which is using the most resources amongst this group of hypervisors.

-### Generating a list of migrations

-Every iteration, until no improvement has been made:

-- Determine which enabled hypervisor has the worst score.
-- Determine which of the other enabled hypervisors has the highest divergence needed for the first hypervisor.
-- Take all VMs and fill the first hypervisor with the VMs which leaves it with the lowest score.
-- Place the remaining VMs on the second hypervisor.
-- Break if migrations won't improve the sum of the scores.
-- Generate a list of needed migrations.
-  - If some migrations are possible: add the migration of the VM with the largest resource vector to the `migration` list.
-  - If none of the migrations are possible: take another enabled hypervisor which the most unassigned resources and migrate the VM with the largest resource vector possible to that hypervisor (break if no VMs can be migrated, optimize if migrated VM has already been migrated before or update needed migrations if VM is yet to be migrated).
-Add the reversed migration to a seperate `post-migration` list.
-  - If all migrations have been completed: append the `post-migration` list to the `migration` list.
+All these properties give us enough information to determine which hypervisors should be paired to improve the overall resource distribution.